 What is Step-up Performance Test?

-The step-up performance test is helpful to identify the performance of a software system at varying load.
+The step-up performance test is helpful to identify the performance of a software system at varying loads.
 Unlike the load test, the step-up test has multiple steady states in a single test.
 Due to multiple steady states, this test is also called as ‘Multi-level Load Test’.
 Step-up test starts with less number of users, continue with the same load for a certain period and then increases the load to the next level.
 At the next load level (step), the test again continues for a defined period of time and jump to another level.

 How to determine the Step-up Load?